 It is true, Implant complications are today a very hot topic.
 Nevertheless, I feel we are far from being able to articulate and quantify the actual problems of implant therapy.
 The data we have, in the way they are reported do not help to draw the full picture.
 Complications of implant therapy is a true problem, but it is not always due to an inherent limitation of Implants or an inevitable “tsunami”.
 Very often when problems occur, there is a “predisposition” in the system, often due to known or unintended compromised decisions, designs or plans from our side.
 In the end, the only way to reduce complications remains the profound understanding of the biological and technical principles of Implant therapy, so the key is again, proper education.

-endless source of inspiration and most comfortable ambulance bed during “Parmenion” drills.
-May you rest in Ambulance heaven 🙂
+to Florans, endless source of inspiration and most comfortable ambulance bed during “Parmenion” drills.
+May you rest in Ambulance heaven

 - Kim et al.The impact of cantilevers on biological and technical success outcomes of implant-supported fixed partial dentures.
 A retrospective cohort study.
 Clin Oral Implants Res.
 2014 (2):175-84.